 Find out more about NLIS for pigs.

 PigPass is a national tracing system for the movement of pigs within Australia.
 This information is critical during disease outbreaks to trace animal movements, to assist in identifying potential sources of disease, and to prevent further disease spread.

 PigPass National Vendor Declarations (PigPass NVD) must be completed when you move pigs from your property.
 This applies to all pig owners, regardless of the number of pigs you own.

-More information about PigPass is available at Australian Pork Limited (APL).
+Find out more about PigPass at Australian Pork Limited (APL).

 If you suspect an exotic or emergency animal disease, immediately contact your private veterinarian, animal health staff at your local Agriculture Victoria office or call the all-hours Emergency Animal Disease Hotline on 1800 675 888.